George S. Stuart

 George Stuart (1929 – August 15, 2025) was an American sculptor, raconteur and historian.

 He traveled the United States presenting historical monologues about the last four centuries in the Americas, Europe, Russia and China.
-To help audiences visualize the personalities in his monologues, Stuart created over 400 historically accurate, quarter life-size sculptures of personages with political influence from the 16th to the 19th century.
-His works have been exhibited in The Smithsonian and Clinton Presidential Library as well as at other museums and libraries throughout the United States.
+To help audiences visualize the personalities in his monologues, Stuart created over four hundred historically accurate, quarter-life-size sculptures of personages with political influence from the 16th to the 19th century.

+His works have been exhibited in the Smithsonian Institution and Clinton Presidential Library as well as at other museums and libraries throughout the United States.